 How much does the Preconception Screen cost?

-The Preconception Screen costs $750 per person, or $1400 per couple.
-If either of you have a family history of one of the diseases being tested for, you should inform your fertility specialist as you may be entitled to a reduce cost.
+The Preconception Screen costs $750 per person.
+If either of you have a family history of one of the diseases being tested for, you should inform your fertility specialist.

-To find out more about Preconception Screening, please call TasIVF on 1800 111 483 or email your enquiry.
+To find out more about Preconception Screening, please call TasIVF on 1800 111 483 or complete the online enquiry form.